efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

 over the long
 term.

-## Objective 6: Let’s dive deeper into the impact of introducing new products
+## Objective 6: Let’s Dive Deeper Into the Impact of Introducing New Products

 **Pull monthly sessions to the /products page and show how the % of those sessions clicking through to another page has changed over time